ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 #### XML root element

-DMARC Aggregate Feedback Reports have the root element "feedback" with its XML namespace set to the DMARC namespace.
+DMARC aggregate feedback reports have the root element "feedback" with its XML namespace set to the DMARC namespace.

 {align="left"}